dgaydukov/cert-ocpjp11/files/ocpjp11.md

 }
 ```

 Nested non-static class can’t have static members, except `final static` methods.
 Static inner classes can't access parent instance members.
-Since inner class not static => it belongs to instance of outer.
+Since inner class not `static`, it belongs to instance of outer.
 Since we can have many instances of outer class and each has it's own instance of inner, they can't have static members.
 Inner class can extend other classes and implement interfaces.
 ```java
 class A {
     private int i1=1;